edgedb/edgedb/docs/edgeql/ddl/attributes.rst

 *attribute* refers to the name of a defined attribute, and *value* must be a constant EdgeQL expression evaluating into a string.

-This statement can only be used as a subdefinition in another DDL statement.
+This statement can only be used as a subcommand in another DDL statement.